awsdocs/aws-lambda-developer-guide/doc_source/API_GetEventSourceMapping.md

 Valid Range: Minimum value of \-1\.
 Maximum value of 10000\.

  ** [ParallelizationFactor](#API_GetEventSourceMapping_ResponseSyntax) **   <a name="SSS-GetEventSourceMapping-response-ParallelizationFactor"></a>
-\(Streams only\) The number of batches to process from each shard concurrently\.
+\(Streams only\) The number of batches to process concurrently from each shard\.
 The default value is 1\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 10\.

  ** [Queues](#API_GetEventSourceMapping_ResponseSyntax) **   <a name="SSS-GetEventSourceMapping-response-Queues"></a>
- \(MQ\) The name of the Amazon MQ broker destination queue to consume\.
+ \(Amazon MQ\) The name of the Amazon MQ broker destination queue to consume\.
 Type: Array of strings
 Array Members: Fixed number of 1 item\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 1000\.
 Pattern: `[\s\S]*`

  ** [SelfManagedEventSource](#API_GetEventSourceMapping_ResponseSyntax) **   <a name="SSS-GetEventSourceMapping-response-SelfManagedEventSource"></a>
-The Self\-Managed Apache Kafka cluster for your event source\.
+The self\-managed Apache Kafka cluster for your event source\.
 Type: [SelfManagedEventSource](API_SelfManagedEventSource.md) object

  ** [SourceAccessConfigurations](#API_GetEventSourceMapping_ResponseSyntax) **   <a name="SSS-GetEventSourceMapping-response-SourceAccessConfigurations"></a>
-An array of the authentication protocol, or the VPC components to secure your event source\.
+An array of the authentication protocol, VPC components, or virtual host to secure and define your event source\.
 Type: Array of [SourceAccessConfiguration](API_SourceAccessConfiguration.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 22 items\.

  ** [StartingPosition](#API_GetEventSourceMapping_ResponseSyntax) **   <a name="SSS-GetEventSourceMapping-response-StartingPosition"></a>
 The position in a stream from which to start reading\.
-Required for Amazon Kinesis, Amazon DynamoDB, and Amazon MSK Streams sources\. `AT_TIMESTAMP` is only supported for Amazon Kinesis streams\.
+Required for Amazon Kinesis, Amazon DynamoDB, and Amazon MSK stream sources\. `AT_TIMESTAMP` is supported only for Amazon Kinesis streams\.
 Type: String
 Valid Values:` TRIM_HORIZON | LATEST | AT_TIMESTAMP`